rmetzler/bliki/wiki/java/kwargs.md

 * `foo(x := 5, y := 8, z := 2)` - `:=` is never a legal sequence of tokens in
   Java.
-Introduces one new operator-like construct; the new sequence `:=` "looks like" assignment, which is a useful mnemonic.
+Introduces one new operator-like construct; the new sequence `:=` “looks like” assignment, which is a useful mnemonic.

 * `foo(x ~ 5, y ~ 8, z ~ 2)` - `~` is not a binary operator and this is never
   legal right now.
 This avoids introducing new operators, but adds a novel